tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * [Keras](https://keras.io/)

-Comment to students that we will use Keras in the class and that an introduction comes next; in the meantime, it's time for a funny example about how neural networks work.
+Explain to students that we will use Keras in the class and that an introduction comes next; in the meantime, it's time for a funny example about how neural networks work.

 Open your web browser and navigate to [the Teachable Machine website](https://teachablemachine.withgoogle.com).
 This web application shows the fundamental mechanism of a neural network by training a model that recognizes gestures from your webcam to predict one of three classes.